schiru/mini-password-bruteforce-time-calculator/README.md

 ### Configuration

 In the config.js you can configure:
+- App listen port
+- Title of app
-- estimated computation speed of a brute-force machine
+- Estimated computation speed of a brute-force machine
 - Regex tests for certain character groups and their impact on possibilities per character

 ### Tests